selmen2004/micropython/docs/tutorials/direction.rst

 Direction
 ---------

-There is a compass on the BBC micro:bit.
-If you ever make a weather station use the device to work out the wind direction.

 Il y a une boussole sur le BBC micro:bit.
 Si tu veux faire une station météo utilise l'appareil pour déterminer la direction du vent.